 The Master's program in Eastern European Studies begins once a year for first-year students in the winter semester.
-Applications are welcome from April 15 to August 15.
-Early applicants may receive an admission letter as early as the end of July.
+Applications are welcome from April 15 to May 31.

 Higher semesters apply from July 01 to August 15 for the winter semester and from January 01 to February 15 for the summer semester.